o3de/o3de.org/content/docs/userguide/assets/bundle/missing-dependency-scanner.md

 ---
-description: ' Use the missing dependency scanner in &ALY; to identify missing asset references. '
+description: ' Use the missing dependency scanner in Lumberyard to identify missing asset references. '
 title: Using the Missing Dependency Scanner
 ---